panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 ## Outperforming End-to-end Protocol Mechanisms {#Outperforming}

-Adaptive end-to-end protocol mechanisms may respond to feedback quickly enough that the additional realizable benefit from a new Path Aware mechanism may be much smaller than anticipated (see {{Quick-Start}} and {{TRIGTRAN}}).
+Adaptive end-to-end protocol mechanisms may respond to feedback quickly enough that the additional realizable benefit from a new Path Aware mechanism that tries to manipulate nodes along a path, or observe the attributes of nodes along a path, may be much smaller than anticipated (see {{Quick-Start}} and {{TRIGTRAN}}).

 ## Paying for Path Aware Technologies {#Paying}